simp/pupmod-simp-simpkv/docs/Design_Prototype2.md

 This section discusses at a high level the design to meet the second prototype requirements.
 For indepth understanding of the design, please refer to the prototype software and is tests.

+### Changes from Version 0.7.X

+This section lists the changes that have been made to the simpkv function and plugin APIs to address deficiencies found when developing the LDAP plugin.

+#### simpkv function API changes

+* The confusing 'environment' backend option in each simpkv Puppet function has been replaced with a 'global' Boolean option.

+  * Global keys are now specified by setting 'global' to true in lieu of setting 'environment' to ''.

+* The key and folder name specification now restricts the allowed letter characters to lowercase.

+#### plugin API changes

+* 'globals' and 'environments' root directories have been added for global and Puppet-environment keys, respectively, in the normalized key paths in the backend.

+   * This change makes the top-level organization of keys in the backend explicit, and thus more understandable.
+   * The prefix used for global keys was changed from `<keystore root dir>` to `<keystore root dir>/globals`.
+   * The prefix used for environment keys was changed from `<keystore root dir>/<specific Puppet environment>` to `<keystore root dir>/environments/<specific Puppet environment>`.

+* Plugin configuration has been split out into its own method, instead of being done in the plugin constructor.

+  * This minimal change allows the use of mock objects in the unit tests for complex plugins, such as those that require connections to external servers.

+* Fixed the mechanism a plugin uses to advertise its type.

+  * Plugin type is now determined from its filename.
+  * Previous mechanism did not work when when multiple plugins were used.

 ### Changes from Version 0.6.X